RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/Getting_Started_with_Cloud_Native_Apps/README.md

 # Getting Started with Cloud-Native Apps

-The instructions for this lab are available here https://github.com/openshift-labs/rhsummit18-cloudnative-guides
+The instructions for this lab are available at https://bit.ly/rhsummit18-cloudnative-labs